ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 These commands allow the user to Loan/Return the model.
 For more information, see the [Loan Model](../../software/loan-model.md) guide.

+This is deprecated and removed in ExpressLRS 3.4.0 in favor of the new Binding Procedures.
+See the [binding](../binding.md) page for details.

 ### Output Mapping

 <figure markdown>